 Household No: When the sample is issued at the beginning of fieldwork this will always be 0.
-If you find any split-off or moved addresses, this will be incremented to 1 or 2 as appropriate.
+If you find any multi-household addresses, this will be incremented to 1 or 2 as appropriate.

 Check No: This is for checks made at the data entry stage